ivan-kopylove/java-incubator/readme.md

 The approach is tends to target a single concept at the moment.

 No class reuse.
-No classes.
+No public classes.
 Only a few `public` keywords.